anneenna/football/README.md

 ## Neue Zeilen einfügen
 Eine weitere Zeile
 Eine zweite Zeile

-This repository contains an RL environment based on open-source game Gameplay Football. <br> It was created by the Google Brain team for research purposes.
+This repository contains an RL environment based on open-source game.
+Danke Gameplay
+Football. <br> It was created by the Google Brain team for research purposes.

 Useful links: